-In this 4K video I review the Pilot Metropolitan fountain pen with stub nib.
-This is an excellent affordable fountain pen with an easy-to-use stub nib.
+In this 4K video I review the Pilot Vanishing Point in matte black.
+The Vanishing Point is a retractible nib fountain pen with an excellent 18kt gold nib.

 In this 4K video I review the Pilot Custom 845 Fountain Pen.
 This is a high-end fountain pen with an urushi lacquered ebonite body and a solid 18kt gold nib.
 For a while this was the top of the line pen in the Pilot Custom Line.